Mobencl/TheOne/README.md

 # TheOne-New feature:
-Invite friends to the booking_inprogress Membership/memebership proposal/If the user has already a membership with the sport center, he can add it to his account.
+*Invite friends to the booking_inprogress *Membership/memebership proposal/If the user has already a membership with the sport center, he can add it to his account.
-A partner checks the memebership proposal information of the player/ He can accept it or decline it.
+*A partner checks the membership proposal information of the player/ He can accept it or decline it.
 The booking price changes in fucntion of the memebership type, the number of players who booked the terrain and the terrainType

+# In the code I created a class called AIvailibility(it is supposed to be Availibility) ==didn't change it cause it was everywhere in the code, I didn't want to take the risk and change the class name.